What is an IEP?

 • IEP stands for Individualized Education Program.

-• An IEP lays out the special education instruction, supports, and services a student needs to thrive in school.
+• The purpose of an IEP is to lay out the special education instruction, supports, and services a student needs to thrive in school.

 • IEPs are part of PreK–12 public education.